rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 **Notes**

-- We classified references between "SBS/AHT adherents" and "agnostics" when this distinction was relevant.
+- We classified references between "SBS/AHT adherents" and "agnostics" when relevant.
+This distinction is not always clear and it is open to discussion.
 - Some references may appear multiple times in different categories.
 - References only available in French are indicated with a flag&nbsp;&nbsp;🇫🇷.
-- Important references are <span class="highlight">highlighted in yellow</span>
+- Important references are <span class="highlight">highlighted in yellow</span>.
+This selection is subjective and also open to discussion.
 - This bibliography will be completed over time.
 Contact me by email (see sidebar/footer on this page) to propose any corrections or additions.